nulib/aws-developer-environment/README.md

 If this happens, run `ssh-add -l` on the *remote* system and proceed according to the output:
+- **Output:** `Could not open a connection to your authentication agent.` **Action:**
+  1. Try running `export SSH_AUTH_SOCK=$(ls -c /run/user/1000/vscode-ssh-auth-sock-* | head -1)` on the remote to
+     refresh the socket connection between the local and remote systems.
+Try `ssh-add -l` again.
-- **Output:** `Could not open a connection to your authentication agent.` **Action:** Close your remote terminal (just the terminal, not the whole VS Code window), open a new one, and try this step again.
+  2. If it still can't connect, close your remote terminal (just the terminal, not the whole VS Code window), open a new one, and try this step again.
+  3. If that still doesn't solve the problem, try opening the VS Code command panel (Cmd+Shift+P) and issue the **Developer: Reload window** command.
 - **Output:** `The agent has no identities.`
 - **Action:**
   1. Open a *local* terminal and run `ssh-add`.
 You may be prompted to enter your key's passphrase, if it has one.